Fujiwara no Teishi: Empress consort

 In 999, Teishi gave birth to a son.
 However, when she had returned to the palace after giving birth, the new regent, Teishi's uncle, had made his daughter, Fujiwara no Shōshi, the second consort of the Emperor, and secured the title Empress for her as well. for the first time in Japan, the Emperor had two Empresses, Shōshi with the title chūgū and Teishi, who had previously been titled as chūgū, was titled as the (皇后, kōgō).
 Although both titles mean empress, this was an overt demotion for Teishi; the terms remained in use going forward with the chūgū referring to the higher-ranking, and usually younger, empress.
 This created fierce rivalry between the two Empresses and her last four years was described as a period of humiliation for her.

-Because of the competition between her and Shōshi, the second empress, the Kana syllabary was developed.
+Because of the competition between her and Shōshi, the second empress, the Kana literature was developed.
 During Heian Period court culture specifically, women showed the beauty in their ability to write poetry, play instruments, and paint.
 Teishi's lady in waiting, Sei Shonagon wrote The Pillow Book as a way to gain the Emperor's affection.
 However, Shōshi's lady in waiting wrote the famous Tale of Genji, which proved to have more impact on Heian society, ultimately promoting her to the rank of Empress as well.
 The many political rivalries between Teishi and the Emperor would make her delve into a period of depression and exile.
 Teishi was considered to be devoted to the Emperor as she showed a moral victory over the regent who attempted to divert the Emperor's affections to Shōshi.